Blue Jackets hold on, defeat Red Wings 3-2 for their 1st win

 Detroit’s Bobby Ryan scored twice and Thomas Greiss stopped 26 shots.

+“We’ve been more dangerously offensively the last two games, but we’ve given up too much,” Red Wings coach Jeff Blashill said.

 Texier’s wraparound goal 5:10 into the final period put the Blue Jackets ahead for the first time.
-Dubois beat Greiss on a breakway at the 6:26 mark to help them win after dropping the first two games of the season at Nashville.
+Dubois beat Greiss on a breakaway at the 6:26 mark to help them win after dropping the first two games of the season at Nashville.

 The Red Wings pulled Greiss with a few minutes left to add an extra skater.
 Many players ended up in the crease and the puck was in the net with just less than a minute remaining.

-After some fights broke out, video review determined the goal was good because of the actions of a Columbus player.
+After some fights broke out, video review determined the goal was good because of the actions of a Columbus defenseman Zach Werenski against Ryan.

+“I think it was a slight push by Z and Bobby swan-dived,” coach John Tortorella said.

 PANDEMIC PLAY